a-agarkov/otus-python-2017-11/1_AdvancedBasicsPart_I/otus_hw1_log_analyzer/README.md

 ### Input
 Script is designed to parse `.gz` and plain logs.

-It has one optional argument `--config` for a path to config file.

-The config must have following fields:
+The default config has following fields:
 * `REPORT_SIZE` - size of subset for report;
 * `REPORT_DIR` - path to reportsm rendered by script, a dummy report `report.html` should always stay in that folder;
-* `LOG_DIR` - path to a folder for nginx access logs;
+* `LOG_DIR` - path to a folder for nginx access logs.

-* `TIMESTAMP_DIR` - path to a folder, where script writes latest completion timestamp.
+Script has one optional argument `--config` for a path to a custom config file.

-Arbitrary arguments could be provided within config file, like:
+Custom config overrides default fields (if included in custom config).
+Arbitrary arguments could be provided within custom config file:
 * `MONITORING_LOG` - filepath to script monitoring log output.

 ### Output